 The bill, H.B.
-No. 254, aims to enhance safety standards and emergency response protocols for youth camps in Texas.
-It introduces new sections to the Health and Safety Code, specifically Sections 141.0091 and 141.0092.
-Section 141.0091 mandates the executive commissioner to establish emergency response and safety standards that include requirements for safe overnight accommodations, adequate training for campers and staff on evacuation procedures, installation of independent weather warning systems, nighttime security measures, and proper life-preserving equipment in overnight structures.
+No. 254, aims to enhance safety standards and emergency response protocols for youth camps in Texas by amending the Health and Safety Code.
+It introduces two new sections, 141.0091 and 141.0092, which mandate the establishment of emergency response and safety standards by the executive commissioner.
+These standards include requirements for safe overnight accommodations away from flood-prone areas, adequate training for campers and staff on evacuation procedures, installation of independent weather warning systems, nighttime security measures, and the provision of life-preserving equipment in overnight structures.

-Additionally, Section 141.0092 requires youth camp operators to develop a comprehensive emergency safety and evacuation plan for severe weather events, including floods and fires.
+Additionally, the bill requires youth camp operators to develop a comprehensive emergency safety and evacuation plan that addresses severe weather events, including floods and fires.
 This plan must outline procedures for using lifesaving equipment when evacuation is not feasible and designate a responsible individual for coordinating the plan's implementation.
-Furthermore, camp operators are required to post the emergency plan on their website and provide a copy to each camper's parent or guardian during enrollment.
+Furthermore, camp operators are obligated to post the emergency plan on their website and provide a copy to each camper's parent or guardian during enrollment.
 The bill emphasizes the importance of preparedness and safety in youth camps to protect campers, staff, and volunteers during emergencies.

 Statutes affected: